Sri Lanka’s Pinnawala Elephant Orphanage Tour and Ethical Questions

 In the village next to the sanctuary, I witnessed the elephants being guided down the main street like no big deal.
 This made the village unique, as well as the signs for recycled elephant dung for paper.
 So, I researched this later and found this positive and fascinating.

-Overall, my Conclusion
+Overall, My Conclusion

 Years later, I think about travel a lot differently than when I first visited Pinnawala.
 Now, I question anything involving animal captivity.
 While I admit PEO is far from perfect and saw much room for improvement.
 I also question our planet and what options are left.
 With overpopulation of humans, endangered wildlife and the vast amount of space wildlife requires to roam free, where or what is the answer?
 Everyday poachers kill wild animals, with orphans left to starve and die.
 What do we do about that, just leave them to starve?